 Radiation therapy is a type of treatment that uses high doses of radiation to kill cancer cells.
-Radiation therapy may use the same type of radiation that is used in x-rays, but the doses are typically much higher and are directed to specific areas of the body.1
+Radiation therapy may use the same type of radiation that is used in X-rays.
+However, the doses are typically much higher and are directed to specific areas of the body.1

-Radiation therapy may be used in combination with other medications, like chemotherapy, to treat blood cancer.
-It may also be directed at the organs where the cancer has spread, including the spleen, certain lymph nodes, the spinal cord, or the liver.2,3
+Radiation therapy may be used along with other drugs, like chemotherapy, to treat blood cancer.
+It may also be directed at the organs where the cancer has spread, including:2,3

 Types of radiation therapy

-For external beam radiation therapy, treatments are often given daily over several weeks.
-The exact number of sessions are determined by the type of blood cancer and the dose of radiation that will be given.1
+- External beam radiation therapy – In this method, radiation from a machine is directed at a specific spot on the body.
+Treatments are often given daily over several weeks.
+The exact number of sessions is determined by the type of blood cancer and the dose of radiation that will be given.

 Some people with blood cancer may receive systemic (treats the whole body) radiation therapy.
-Systemic radiation therapy may involve a monoclonal antibody (a type of targeted treatment) that helps deliver the radioactive substance to the cancer cells.
-One example of systemic radiation therapy is a treatment regimen containing the drug ibritumomab tiuxetan (brand name: Zevalin®), which may be used to treat certain types of non-Hodgkin lymphoma.1,4
+This therapy may involve a monoclonal antibody.
+This is a type of targeted treatment that helps deliver the radioactive substance to the cancer cells.
+One example is a treatment regimen containing the drug Zevalin® (ibritumomab tiuxetan), which may be used to treat some types of non-Hodgkin lymphoma.1,4

-These are not all the possible side effects of radiation.
-Patients should talk to their doctor about what to expect with treatment with radiation.
+These are not all the possible side effects of radiation therapy.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with radiation therapy.